 - ¼ cup freshly chopped basil as garnish

 - First, cook the lasagna noodles according to the package instructions, Make sure to use salty water so the noodles do not stick together.

 - While the lasagna noodles are cooking, make the tofu ricotta.
 Add all of the ingredients including the firm tofu, spinach, nutritional yeast, parsley, lemon juice, garlic powder, Italian seasoning, salt, and ground pepper to a blender and blend until smooth.
 If needed, add in 1-2 Tbsp oat milk to thin out the ricotta and make it spreadable.
 When finished, set aside,

 - Next, make the puttanesca sauce, Add the olive oil to a cast iron skillet (or any sauce pan) and turn on the heat.
 Once the oil is hot, add in the shallots & garlic stuffed olive slices and sauté about 3 minutes.
-Then, add in the sliced sweet cherry peppers, sun-dried tomatoes, and capers and sauté another 5 minutes.
+Then, add in the sun-dried tomatoes, and capers and sauté another 5 minutes.
 Finally, add in the canned tomato sauce and cook over low heat for an additional minute.
 Remove the pan from the heat and set aside

 - Preheat the oven to 350F and layer the lasagna.
 Start by adding about 1 cup of sauce to the bottom of a 9*13 inch casserole dish.
 Then, add on 4 lasagna noodles, slightly overlapping so no space remains.
 Top the noodles with half of the tofu ricotta and use a spatula to evenly spread it over the noodles.